nyartcc/application-VATSpy-DAT-to-JSON-converter/README.md

-# VATSpy .dat to .json converter
+# VATSpy .DAT to .json converter

 ## Background
 VATSIM provides a lot of useful aviation data through the VATSIM data project - an extention of the VATSPY data format designed by Ross Carlson many years ago.